Rowing at the 2004 Summer Olympics – Men's eight: Semifinal 2

 The second heat of the men's eight was a particularly intense match as the United States pulled ahead of Canada (undefeated since 2001) in the last 500 metres.
 The Canadian eight was a favourite for the gold, whereas the American eight had never before been tried internationally.
-Both boats beat the world's best time for the men's eight, and the United States advances directly to the finals while Canada went to the repechage.
+Both boats beat the world's best time for the men's eight, and the United States advanced directly to the finals while Canada went to the repechage.